[ Printer Friendly Version ] [ Report Abuse ]

 "Why is this dance called the Lover's Knot?"

-For a moment he didn't answer, instead removing his hand from her back, turning her under his arm, and then catching her other hand in his, so they were facing the same way and her arms were crossed in front of her chest.
+For a moment he didn't answer, instead removing his hand from her back, turning her under his arm, and then catching her other hand in his, so they were facing the same way and her arms were crossed in front of her chest.†A sudden memory flashed in her mind; she was young, only six or seven, and was peeking through the doors into the grand ballroom.
+Couples glided across the dance floor, and in the middle of it all, Dezzy could see her mother and father dancing the Lover's Knot.
+Her father guided her mother under his arm, gently catching her hand so they were standing like Dezzy and Salazar were now.

 "This is why it's called the Lover's Knot," he said quietly.
-And then he continued, louder now.
+Dezzy's heart hammered in her chest and she just nodded, momentarily unable to speak.
+Then he continued, louder now.
 "Theoretically, you would try to keep from getting caught, and we would do this."

 He released her hand, and guided her back through the underarm turn, and then she continued out so the arm that was holding Salazar's was outstretched, and she look in to where he stood, still holding her hand.

 "And now I turn in, don't I?" she asked.
 He nodded.
-"I remember seeing this dance," she told him as she turned.
+"I remember seeing this dance," she told him as she turned, thinking again of her mother and father.

 "You dance it very well for having just learned," he told her, gently pulling her back to their starting position, so they could move through the dance again.